-Ever heard of the 30 percent rule?
-It’s the idea that you should budget a maximum of 30 percent of your income for housing costs, and it’s practically personal finance gospel.
+Ever heard of the 30% rule?
+It’s the idea that you should budget a minimum of 30% of your income for housing costs, and it’s practically personal finance gospel.

 But who exactly is following this rule?
 And does it make good financial sense to do so?

-To address the first question, Earnest took a look at our dataset of more than 15,000 loan applicants.1 We found that at salary levels below $30,000, spending above 30 percent of gross income on housing is the norm.
-(This is supported by a recent Harvard report, which found that 45 percent of households who make $30,000-$45,000 have rent costs above 30 percent.)
+To address the first question, Earnest took a look at our dataset of more than 15,000 student loan applicants.1 We found that at salary levels below $30,000, spending above 30% of gross income on housing is the norm.
+(This is supported by a recent Harvard report, which found that 45% of households who make $30,000-$45,000 have rent costs above 30%.)

-At incomes above $30,000, however, Earnest applicants increasingly spend less than the benchmark — down to around 10 percent of their gross incomes for the wealthiest renters.
+At incomes above $30,000, however, Earnest applicants increasingly have lower monthly expenses than the benchmark — down to around 10% of their gross incomes for the wealthiest renters.
 This reflects the economic idea that a person’s marginal propensity to consume generally decreases with increasing income.
 In other words, if your income doubles, you’ll likely start spending more, but not a full two times more.

-Among Earnest’s loan applicants, people making around $30,000 happen to be following the 30 percent rule, but generally, most people are paying much more or much less.
+Among Earnest’s loan applicants, people making around $30,000 happen to be following the 30% rule, but generally, most people are paying much more or much less.

-So, should the 30 percent rule even be a rule at all?
-To answer that question, we turned to experts David Bieri, an associate professor of Urban Affairs at Virginia Tech, and Carrie Friedberg, a San-Francisco based certified money coach.
+So, should the 30 percent rule even be a general rule at all?
+To answer that question, we turned to experts David Bieri, an associate professor of Urban Affairs at Virginia Tech, and Carrie Friedberg, a San Francisco based certified money coach.

-The short answer: No. Here are three reasons why.
+The short answer: No. Here are four reasons why.

-The 30 percent rule has roots in 1969 public housing regulations, which capped public housing rent at 25 percent of a tenant’s income (it inched up to 30 percent in the early 1980s).
+The 30% rule has roots in 1969 public housing regulations, which capped public housing rent at 25% of a tenant’s annual income (it inched up to 30% in the early 1980s).
 Rather than looking at what consumers should be spending on housing, however, the government selected the percentages because that’s what consumers were spending.